IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 We can't wait to see what you've got.
 Thank you!

+## Mark your calendars for RIF!

+Please include a SAVE THE DATE notice about RIF on 4/28, and include this SignUpGenius link: [https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4 "https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4")

+You can use the verbiage from the link if you wish...

 ## PTA Needs YOU

 Interested in serving as a PTA officer?
 It is not too early to start exploring this important and enriching role for next school year.
 Please contact [vicepresident@islandviewpta.org](mailto:vicepresident@islandviewpta.org) for more information.